haraka/haraka-plugin-geoip/README.md

 # DESCRIPTION

-GeoIP results are stored in the [haraka-results][3] object at `connection.results.get(geoip)`.
+GeoIP results are stored in the [haraka-results][3] object at `connection.results.get('geoip')`.
 The following information is typically available:

     continent: NA,
     country:   US,